 - Have balance statements posted to allow patients to complete transactions within the portal

 - Use our custom electronic form templates which save physicians and patients both time and effort

 - Transmit data to patients in a HIPAA-compliant fashion

 Collection agencies are an important part of the healthcare pipeline, but we want to keep our practices focused on the patient.
 By creating a relationship with the patient that is engaging and educational, you can minimize encounters with collection agencies.
 Educating patients is the first step in successful account resolution, and the next step is to practice efficient billing methods.
 A 90 day payment plan with a monthly billing cycle is ideal as it effectively communicates with patients without excessive notifications.
 Also, keep in mind how you communicate with patients.
 Many providers have switched to eStatements because patients prefer this method, and because of convenience and reduced costs.

 The healthcare industry is rapidly moving towards electronic healthcare as the primary means to facilitate and document care.
 Many providers are switching to an integrated electronic health record and practice management software bundle for their practice.
 An integrated system promotes interoperability and organizational efficiency because the software is created and implemented by the same party.
-This allows for ease-of-use for both clinic and biller because everyone has access to the same software.
-An integrated EMR/PMS system can expedite claims, provide transparency for providers, and much more.
+This allows for ease-of-use for both clinic and the biller because everyone has access to the same software.
+An integrated Electronic Medical Record and PMS system can expedite claims, provide transparency for providers, and much more.